carlmylo/docu-rpcs3/pages/espanol/instrumentos/baterias/midi.md

 `Crash`

 Examples of common replacements:
-* Blue cymbal is mapped to `Note #51` and Green cymbals is mapped to `Note #49` and your kit has these reversed.
+* Platillo Azul is mapped to `Note #51` and Platillo Verdes is mapped to `Note #49` and your kit has these reversed.
 	* `Midi id to note override: "49=Ride,51=Crash"` will reverse them to be closer to the game's layout
-* You want to map Open Hi-Hat to Blue cymbal.
+* You want to map Open Hi-Hat to Platillo Azul.
 	* `Midi id to note override: "46=Ride"`

 In `rb3drums.yml`, you will find `Combo Start`, `Combo Select`, `Combo Toggle Hold Kick`, which allow you to customize the combos to activate their respective buttons.